1261385937/nlohmann_json_reflect/README.md

 <br/>
 <br/>Anyway, it is not convenient for reflecting json to data structure directly, also data structure to json.
 <br/>
 <br/>Use this extension, you can nest very complex data structure.
 Std container nest Std container, then nest reflect struct , then nest std container, and so on, layer after layer.
-In one word, It can support any complex data structure which is defined by user.

 ## Note
 Structure fields do not need to be forced a one-to-one correspondence with JSON field.